mprokopov/ledger-contrib/README.md

 ### Privat24 xml fetch

-setup merchant account according to the [https://api.privatbank.ua/#p24/orders|Privat24 Merchant APIp]
+setup merchant account according to the [Privat24 Merchant API](https://api.privatbank.ua/#p24/ordersPrivat24)

 for further steps you neer to have Merchant ID and Merchant password, for the convenience you can setup environment variables